ShayHill/svg_ultralight/README.md

 These are two more ways to add params with the above-described name and type conversion.
 Again unnecessary, but potentially helpful.
 Easily understood from the code or docstrings.

-## One query
+## Two extras:

+### query.map_ids_to_bounding_boxes

 Python cannot parse an svg file.
 Python can *create* an svg file, and Inkscape can parse (and inspect) it.
 Inkscape has a command-line interface capable of reading an svg file and returning some limited information.
 This is the only way I know for a Python program to:

-1. create an SVG file (optionally without writing to filesystem)
+1. create an svg file (optionally without writing to filesystem)
-2. query the SVG file for bounding-box information
+2. query the svg file for bounding-box information
-3. create an adjusted SVG file.
+3. create an adjusted svg file.

 This would be necessary for, e.g., algorithmically fitting text in a box.

-    from svg_ultralight.queries.map_ids_to_bounding_boxes
+    from svg_ultralight.queries import map_ids_to_bounding_boxes

 You can get a tiny bit more sophisticated with Inkscape bounding-box queries, but not much.
 This will give you pretty much all you can get out of it.

+### animate.write_gif

+Create an animated gif from a sequence of png filenames.
+This is a Pillow one-liner, but it's convenient for me to have it, so it might be convenient for you.

+    from svg_ultralight.animate import write_gif

+## new in version 0.4

+* new module `svg_ultralight.query` with one function `map_ids_to_bounding_boxes` uses your Inkscape executable to get bounding boxes for every element.

+* new module `svg_ultralight.animate` with one function `write_gif` uses Pillow to create a gif file from a sequence of pngs.

+* new dependency `Pillow` is needed to write gifs.

+* create_svg now creates a root element with `tag='{http://www.w3.org/2000/svg}svg'` (previously `tag='svg'`).
+This makes
+no difference to the output file, but simplifies some element inspection you may want to do.

+* `viewBox`, `width`, and `height` inferred from `write_svg` trailing-underscore arguments are now rounded to integers.
+Float values appeared to work, but caused strangeness with bounding-box queries.

+* `write_svg` now accepts a filename or open `IO[binary]` object.
+This simplifies the internal code when writing temporary svg files.

 [Full Documentation and Tutorial](https://shayallenhill.com/svg-with-css-in-python/)